daniel-niknam/daniel-niknam.github.io/_posts/2024-05-25-the-power-of-inspiration.md

 I would recommend Eric Mosley and Derek Irvine's book "The Power of Thanks" which goes in great depth on the importance of recognizing and empowering team members to reach their full potential.

-> Have you used any of these toolkits before? if not, which one of them you want to try first?
-{: .prompt-info }

 ### Storytelling

 Storytelling is another powerful tool.
 By sharing stories of challenges overcome, successes achieved, and lessons learned, you can illustrate the values and visions you want to support.
 Stories make abstract concepts tangible and relatable, allowing your team members to see themselves in the narrative and feel a part of the journey.
 One interesting aspect of storytelling is its ability to effectively communicate both vision and recognition.
 You might have already guessed so many examples for this one but let me add another example.